-This works to your advantage since it's much easier to focus on competing locally instead of globally, and building solid local SEO can be a great foundation to building a more global SEO presence.
+This works to your advantage since it's much easier to promote your business locally instead of globally, and building solid local SEO can be a great foundation to building a more global SEO presence.

 Here are the best ways to build your local SEO presence.

 Local Contact Info

 The most basic thing you can (and should) do is enter you name, address, and phone number on your site in at least two places: right at the top of your Contact Page and in the footer of your site.
 This makes it easy for Google to associate the site with your area and neighborhood.

 Take this one step further by including a google map displaying your location in the same spots on your site.
 No one is a bigger fan of Google than Google.
 It can't hurt your ranking to use some of their services on your site.

 Beyond adding your address and phone number to your site, you should also include detailed About and FAQ pages: